dfoxfranke/libaes_siv/README.md

 See the manual pages for API documentation, and the test vectors in `tests.c` for simple usage examples.
 You can also use the `demo` command line program to encrypt and decrypt data.

+## OpenSSL API Comparison

+In December 2018, OpenSSL merged an AES-SIV implementation derived from libaes_siv.
+As of February 2019 this implementation has not been released yet; it will appear some time post-1.1.1.
+However, despite the two implementations' common ancestry, they are not API-compatible.
+The OpenSSL team had to make an ugly-but-necessary compromise into order to shoehorn SIV mode into OpenSSL's EVP API, which is a streaming API that was never designed to support SIV's two-pass operation.
+When used for SIV operations, the EVP API is forced to return an error if you invoke `EVP_(En|De)crypt_Update` more than once for the same message.

+When designing libaes_siv, I rejected this behavior as an unacceptable breakdown of the API contract and opted to dispense with the EVP abstraction altogether rather than permit it to leak. libaes_siv's API remains stylistically similar to EVP, but is nonetheless distinct and avoids the above pitfall.

 ## Performance